spcourse/sp1/index.md

 **Semester 2**

-The following dates are reserved for exams.
-The first one after your last deadline applies to you
+The following dates are reserved for exams:

 * Fri 26 Feb 2021
 * Thu 18 Mar 2021